ChinmayIngle26/College-hub/README.md

 ### 4. Environment Variables

 Create a `.env.local` file in the root of your project.
-Copy the configuration values from your Firebase web app setup (Step 3b) into this file.
+Copy the configuration values from your Firebase web app setup (Step 3b) and your email provider into this file.
-**The variables MUST be prefixed with `NEXT_PUBLIC_`.**
+**The Firebase variables MUST be prefixed with `NEXT_PUBLIC_`.**

 ```env
 # .env.local